riadhlaabidi/dsa/README.md

 # dsa
-A collection of Algorithms and Data Structures implemented in java.
+Collection of algorithms, data structures and problems implemented in Java and C.